patzu/spring-boot/Miscelenaeous/readme.txt

 There is no INSERT statement in JPA.
 You have to insert new entities using an EntityManager.
 The only statements allowed in JPA are SELECT, UPDATE and DELETE.

 https://www.w3schools.com/sql/

+//Maven
+For not tracking a folder and not seeing the changed files in your local changes add the corresponding folder to gitignore.